 “Exploring Military Moral Injury Among Service Members’ Partners” is one of our most important studies.
-The overall aim of the project is to explore the phenomenon of secondary moral injury among spouses, ex-spouses, partners, or ex-partners of military service members with a diagnosis of post-traumatic stress disorder (PTSD).
-This exploratory study will lay the groundwork for future projects aimed at addressing gaps in the field of knowledge related to moral injury in military family members.
+The goal of the project is to explore the phenomenon of secondary moral injury.
+This includes injury among partners of military service members with a diagnosis of post-traumatic stress disorder (PTSD).
+Furthermore, this study will lay the groundwork for future projects aimed at addressing moral injury within military families.

 We are looking for research partners, organizations that provide support to military personnel, veterans, and their families.
 We believe these organizations, who have invested time, money and energy into the veteran community, are in the best position to help us design, recruit, and conduct the research study.
 If you belong to one of those organizations, go to our partner page for more information: Partner Page.